 Other options for taking care of a pet during a hurricane evacuation, include leaving your pet with a trusted friend or family member that’s not in an evacuation zone or calling local boarding kennels that are not in an evac zone (as a last resort).
 If you're planning on using a local kennel, be sure to make reservations for your pet as soon as possible, as many boarding kennels will fill up immediately when a storm is nearby.

 Lastly, always have a written plan for your pets in the event of a storm, so you can safely and quickly make decisions once evacuations are ordered.
 The best thing you can do is take your pet with you of course, but if that’s not possible, what will your plan be?
-The more you’re prepared, the easier it will be managing your safety as well as your loved ones.
+The more you’re prepared you are, the easier it will be managing your safety as well as your loved ones.

 Latest Blog Posts